MetPX/Sundew/doc/man/px.1.rst

 The action arguments do simply what they mean.
 .TP
 **graceful**
 all metpx processes are asked to restart gracefully.
-It is equivalent to a stop followed by a start, but with a 10 second gap between each component.
+It is equivalent to a stop followed by a start, but with a 1 second gap between each configuration.
 .TP
 .TP
 **reload**